 Medicine Springs hosts Carbonate Replacement Deposit (CRD) mineralization exposed at a very high level marked by well-developed multi-stage NE-SW trending jasperoid-barite veins.
+On January 10, 2022, the Company reported results from its 2021 district-wide selective jasperoid-based sampling program at Medicine Springs.
 The sampling program aimed to determine if the jasperoids signaled a distal expression of a deeper mineralizing system.
-Systematic sampling (657 samples) of these veins throughout a 6 by 6 km area returned very strong results for Silver (37 samples returned over 66 g/t), Lead and Zinc, with modest Copper along a prominent NE-SW-trending structural network (See Table 8 and Figure 5).
+Systematic sampling (657 samples) of these veins throughout a 6 by 6 km area returned very strong results for Silver (37 samples returned over 66 g/t), Lead and Zinc, with modest Copper along a prominent NE-SW-trending structural network (See Table 12 and Figure 6).
 The best results were concentrated in an area about 3 x 4 km, which extends over 2 km to the east and south of the area of historical prospecting and exploration drilling.
-The results appeared to reflect a classic Copper-Zinc-Lead-Silver zoning pattern potentially related to the system's intrusive source and outline the NE-SW trending structures that channeled mineralizing fluids.
-Definition of targets to permit for drilling in H2 2022 will be based on these results combined with a reinterpretation of existing geological and geophysical data, a Lidar-like survey, and additional detailed mapping and sampling.
+The results appeared to reflect a classic Copper-Zinc-Lead-Silver zoning pattern (Figure 6) potentially related to the system's intrusive source and outline the NE-SW trending structures that channeled mineralizing fluids.
+Definition of targets to permit for drilling was based on these results combined with a reinterpretation of existing geological and geophysical data, a Lidar-like survey, and additional detailed mapping and sampling.